mikael-alafriz-deel/lucid-sonic-dreams/README.md

 ## Installation

 This implementation has been teston on Python 3.6 and 3.7.
-As per NVLabs' TensorFlow implementation of StyleGAN2, TensorFlow 1.14 is required (TensorFlow 1.15 is also supported on Linux).
+As per NVLabs' TensorFlow implementation of StyleGAN2, TensorFlow 1.15 is required.
 TensorFlow 2.x is not supported.

 To install, simply run: